Vinayak2005917/Search-Project-Flask-/README.md

 # Search Project

-A mini project showcasing a series of string search algorithms (Linear Search, Horspool, and Boyer-Moore) using Python Flask for the backend and a modern JavaScript frontend.
+A mini project showcasing a series of string search algorithms (Linear Search, Horspool, and Boyer-Moore) using Python Flask for the backend and JavaScript frontend.
+Feel Free to download the zip file and play around with it or make forks on this repo.
+For now, the data.txt file just contains 200 lines of lorem ipsum.
+Feel free to modify it to suit your needs.

 ## Features

 - **Search Algorithms:** Choose between Linear Search, Horspool, and Boyer-Moore.
-- **Fast Search:** Results are displayed instantly with a timer showing how long the search took.
+- **Fast Search:** Results are displayed instantly, with a timer showing how long the search took.
 - **Case-insensitive:** Searches are not case-sensitive.
 - **Highlighting:** Search terms are highlighted in the results.
 - **Responsive UI:** Clean, modern interface with filter buttons for algorithm selection.